next-actions/pytest-mh/docs/articles/get-started.rst

 As you can see, these goals require us to write 12 tests in total.
 But since the result is the same and only the data is fetched from different sources, we can use :ref:`topology parametrization <topology_parametrization>`.
-Topology parametrization will allow us to write only for tests but run them against different backends and thus we will do less work but get more code coverage.
+Topology parametrization will allow us to write only one test but run it against different backends and thus we will do less work but get more code coverage.

 We will take the following steps to achieve it: